ScintillaLuz/docs/marketing_sales_intern.md

 Your ideas matter.
 - Weekly team meetings to keep you updated about everything happening in the company.
 - International environment.
-- A salary of 500 Euros nett a month for a period of three months (from August to October 2014).
+- A salary of 500€ net a month for a period of three months (from August to October 2014).

 **We accept applications in English only**
-Please send a full version of your CV and 400 words on why you would like to join us to jobs@devcharm.com
+Please send your CV and 400 words on why you would like to join us at jobs@devcharm.com

 *Devcharm is a product of [Urlist S.r.l](http://www.linkedin.com/company/urlist)*